bonomip/suito-speed-fix/README.md

 # Elite Suito Speed Bug fix

 This is a soft fix that gives pretty realistic results.
-The actual speed is derived from [this](https://www.gribble.org/cycling/power_v_speed.html).
+The actual speed is derived from [this](https://www.gribble.org/cycling/power_v_speed.html) formula.

 ## Usage